jesusyanez/free-instrumental-api/README.md

 # Free Instrumental API

-I made this for my random instrumental webapp.
-For when you're feeling lucky and need an instrumental.

-<p>I made it free so anyone that is learning or is into really into music can use it.</p>
+<p>It's free so anyone that is learning or is into really into music can use it.</p>
 <p>I hope you have fun & make something cool.</p>
 </br>
 <a href="https://instrumental.vercel.app/">